DezTheJackal/tegoscent/README.md

 interactive link-analysis graph - the same core workflow as Maltego CE/Pro, without the license.

-Built by DezTheJackal for NetEye engagements: recon, OSINT, footprinting.
+Built by DezTheJackal for  engagements: recon, OSINT, footprinting.

 ## What it does (and doesn't)